autostyle/autostyle/plugin-gradle/README.md

 autostyle {
   // this will create two tasks: autostyleMiscCheck and autostyleMiscApply format 'misc', {
-    // target determines which files this format will apply to
+    // target determines the root(s) of the filetree for which this format will apply to
     // - if you pass a string or a list of strings, they will be treated
     //       as 'include' parameters to a fileTree in the root directory
     // - if you pass a FileCollection, it will pass through untouched
     //       e.g. project.files('build.gradle', 'settings.gradle')
-    // - if you pass anything else, it will be sent to project.files(yourArg) target '**/*.gradle', '**/*.md', '**/.gitignore'
+    // - if you pass anything else, it will be sent to project.files(yourArg)

-    targetExclude 'src/main/codegen/**', 'src/test/codegen/**'
-    // the files to be formatted = (target - targetExclude)
-    // NOTE: if target or targetExclude is called multiple times, only the
+    // By default target is set to the project.rootDir target '**/*.gradle', '**/*.md', '**/.gitignore'

-    // last call is effective
+    // You can specify exclude-include patters with patterns.include '**/*.yaml'
+    patterns.exclude '**/*.xml'

     // Autostyle has built-in rules for the most basic formatting tasks trimTrailingWhitespace()